 Tip 5: Keep a Close Eye on Your Pets

 Our pets, particularly dogs, love running around.
-They like to play, chew and bite anything they can get their hands on, so if you want to safeguard your pets after the pest treatment has been implemented, keep a close eye on them and keep them out of the affected areas.
+They like to play, chew and bite anything they can get their hands on, so if you want to safeguard your pets after the pest control treatment has been implemented, keep a close eye on them and keep them out of the affected areas.
 Not only will this ensure their safety, but it’ll also save you some money from going to the vet.

 Our pets can be a handful, but we all know they’re still our companions, and we indeed love them to pieces!
 This is why if you want the best for them, following these tips above will guarantee you their safety and well-being.
 The next time you get a pest control treatment, be sure to recheck this guide.
 You’ll certainly need it!

 And if you have pets you will need pet sitters!

 How to find pet sitters for when you travel

 Depending on the kind of pet you have you will need to find a petsitter who will be caring and attentive.
 Dogs and cats are the most popular pets in our Housesitmatch network.
 However, we have many other pets that we care for including smaller pets like rabbits, and pocket pets like guinea pigs.

 We also have horses and donkeys in our network that need love and attention when their owners go away on holiday or business trips.
 Some of these pets are in properties in the UK where we as a company are based.
 Yet we have many other pets to care for abroad in housesitting assignments all over the world.

 At Housesitmatch we can help you to find pet sitters who will travel to your home at their expense.
 They will live on your property while looking after your pet and pay for their own upkeep.
 It is a very affordable collaboration that benefits both you and the pet housesitter.